replicatedhq/kURL/README.md

 1. Spin up an instance for the target OS, e.g. Ubuntu 18.04.
 1. Build the Kubernetes host packages for your desired version of Kubernetes.
 For K8s 1.15.2 on Ubuntu 18.04 you'd use `make build/packages/kubernetes/1.15.2/ubuntu-18.04`.
 (For packages that have already been released, you can save time by running `curl -L https://kurl.sh/dist/kubernetes-1.15.2.tar.gz | tar xzvf -` on your server.)
 1. Airgap only - build the Docker package: `make build/packages/docker/18.09.8/ubuntu-18.04`
-1. Run the task to watch for code changes and copy them to your server: `HOST=<ip or hostname> USER=<me> make watchrsync`
+1. Run the task to watch for code changes and copy them to your server: `REMOTES=<user>@<hostname>,<user>@<hostname2> make watchrsync`
 1. Edit scripts/Manifest to configure Kubernetes and addons.

-That will place the installer in your HOME's kurl directory and sync any changes you make locally to the scripts/ or yaml/ directories.
+That will place the installer in your HOME's kurl directory and sync any changes you make locally to the scripts/ directory.
 If you rebuild the OS packages, you'll need to manually run `rsync -r build/ ${USER}@${HOST}:kurl` to push those changes.
 The `make watchrsync` command requires Node with the `gaze-run-interrupt` package available globally.